Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

 If you pass the test and you do not hold a Class 5 driver's licence, you will be issued a Class 6A, 6B or 6C probationary licence.

-After 2 years, you may obtain a Class 6A, 6B or 6C driver's licence.
+After two years, you may obtain a Class 6A, 6B or 6C driver's licence.

-• have fewer than 4 demerit points on your driving record
+- have fewer than four demerit points on their driving record (probationary licence only)